 Iowa Athletics Department reports four additional positive COVID-19 tests

-A total of 21 positive tests and 392 negative tests have been received by the department since testing began May 29.
+A total of 25 positive tests and 418 negative tests have been received since testing began May 29.

-The Iowa Athletics Department announced Monday that it conducted five COVID-19 tests for the week of June 29-July 5 and received four positive tests and one negative test.
+The Iowa Athletics Department announced Monday that it conducted 30 COVID-19 tests for the week of July 6-12 and received four positive tests and 26 negative tests.

-As part of the return to campus protocol, testing began May 29 and includes student-athletes, coaches, and staff.
-A total of 21 positive tests and 392 negative tests have been received.
+As part of Iowa’s return to campus protocol, testing began May 29 and includes student-athletes, coaches, and staff.
+A total of 25 positive tests and 418 negative tests have been received.

 According to a release, following the positive test result, protocol established by UI Athletics and medical staff, including contact tracing procedures, is being followed to ensure the safety of all UI Athletics student-athletes and staff.
 This mandatory protocol also includes isolation for the individuals who test positive, and quarantine for those individuals who might have been exposed to someone with the virus.